TOME Monograph Subvention Grants provide funding to Johns Hopkins faculty for the publication of new open-access digital monographs.

 - Copies of all readers’ reports as evidence of robust peer review, as well as a copy of any author responses to those reports

 - A review committee of representatives from the Johns Hopkins Libraries will review all applications.
-Completed applications will also receive feedback from an advisory group of faculty representatives from across the university led by the Sheridan Dean of University Libraries, Archives, and Museums.

 - Upon approval of the project, the Johns Hopkins Libraries will work with the press to reach an agreement that outlines any addenda to existing contracts necessary to meet eligibility for funding.